-The Large Cap Value Fund posted a total return of 11.64% for the quarter, compared with 12.31% for the Funds benchmark, the Russell 1000® Value Index.
-Stock selection in the energy, industrials and materials sectors was the primary driver of the Funds underperformance.
-Stock selection in the financials, telecommunications services and consumer discretionary sectors contributed favorably to performance.
-The Fund ended the quarter with overweight positions in the consumer discretionary, information technology and healthcare sectors and underweight positions in the consumer staples and utilities sectors.
+The Large Cap Value Fund posted a total return of 4.08% for the quarter, compared with 5.10% for the Funds benchmark, the Russell 1000® Value Index.
+Stock selection in the consumer discretionary, industrials and healthcare sectors detracted from Fund performance.
+Stock selection contributed to relative performance in the financials, energy and consumer staples sectors.

 If you are a value-oriented investor seeking long-term capital appreciation with the relatively lower risks of large, dividend-paying stocks, this Fund may be ideal for you.
 With its emphasis on relatively low-priced, high-yielding stocks, it can work in tandem with a growth-oriented fund to create a well-balanced, diversified stock portfolio.